vknowable/connext-router-track/security.md

 ***
 ## Protecting Your Router's Private Key

-**A little more research needed: any specific problems (eg: griefing, double spend) either for individual operator or network/users that result from a compromised router colluding with a user?
+**A little more research needed: any specific problems (eg: griefing, double spend) either for individual operator or network/users that result from a compromised Router colluding with a user?
 Or is it just best practices?**

 Avoid operating your Router with your private key or mnemonic stored in plaintext.
 While it's possible to use a mnemonic in `config.json` or stored unencrypted in a `key.yml` file (as in `key.example.yml`), these should be considered for testing purposes only.